 - 30 years

 As an alternative, many insurers also offer the option of term coverage until you reach a certain age, such as 65.
-This is essentially the same product, as it offers coverage for a pre-determined number of years so long as you consistently pay the premiums, however builds in flexibility regarding the exact time length.
-For example, if you intend to retire at 70 and have determined that you’ll need $750,000 to cover your family’s costs post-retirement, but you’re 60 and have only saved $600,000, you may choose a term life insurance policy that offers $150,000 of coverage should anything happen to you before then.
+This is essentially the same product, as it provides coverage for a predetermined number of years, so long as you consistently pay the premiums.
+However, age-based term life insurance often builds in flexibility regarding the length of the term.

-Decreasing term life insurance may be more appropriate if you're in the process of paying back loans and want coverage to make sure these wouldn’t be transferred to your dependents.
-You pay a flat premium over the duration of the policy, but the face value (death benefit) of the policy decreases over time.
-The idea is that a person may need a higher death benefit earlier in life (as they're paying off their home, raising children, etc.) than they do as they get older.
+Decreasing term life insurance may be more appropriate if you're in the process of paying back loans.
+If you want coverage to ensure your debts are not transferred to your family upon your death, decreasing term life insurance might be a good option.
+It works like this: you pay a flat premium throughout the policy, but the policy's face value (death benefit) decreases over time.
+The idea is that a person may need a higher death benefit earlier in life than they do as they get older.

 Convertible Term Life Insurance

-Riders are essentially customizations to an insurance policy, and the selection available for a particular policy varies according to the insurer and insurance product chosen.
-While some riders sound appealing, they need to be evaluated carefully as the financial benefits may not exceed the actual cost.
+Riders are essentially customizations to an insurance policy.
+Rider selection available for a particular policy varies according to the insurer and insurance product chosen.
+Evaluate riders carefully because the financial benefits may not exceed the actual cost.

 For example, you may have heard of a "return of premium" rider which pays back a percentage of your premiums should you outlive the term of your policy.
-This may sound perfect to a parent that’s getting a term policy to cover their children's education in the case anything happens before the child completes college.
-However, the rider would increase the premiums of the policy and, even though you would get that money back, that value would be locked up in the policy.
-So, if you died during the policy term or had a sudden expense come up, it would not be available.
+This may sound perfect to a parent purchasing a term policy to cover their children's education if they die.
+However, this type of rider would increase their premiums.
+This means that even though you would get that money back, its value would be locked up in the policy, and if you died during the policy term or had a sudden expense come up, it would not be available.